isja13/YouTube-Custom-Subtitles/README.txt

 '://www.youtube.com/watch' and the name of the corresponding subtitle folder in the format of the existing videos.

 Now every time you visit that video, it will display your custom subtitles!

+If after all this you are still not getting the subtitles, try opening the python server file in a text editor and check that the internal file path matches where you have everything saved.

 Best used with 10Ten/Yomitan and Anki for flashcard mining with screenshots//